cjus/node-neo4j-presentation/presentation/readme.md

 Susan discovered Jane
 ```

-Using the code patterns we've seen you'd able to perform insert, update and delete operations to build more complex applications.
+Using the code patterns we've seen you'd be able to perform insert, update and delete operations to build more complex applications.
 Neo4j is really quite approachable.

 ## Exploring TrumpWorld